micropatel/code-challenge/README.md

 The session is used to keep track of how many messages were sent between a user and the bot and if a refresh occurs, still display past messages _from that session_.

+**For security reasons the text of a user message should not be stored, only the metadata of it (language, etc).**

 **Request**

     POST "/sessions/{session-id}/messages"